 Why Crowdsourced Q&A Marketing Wins

-Crowdsourced platforms are winning all over.
 Airbnb has more hotel rooms than Hilton or Marriott.
 Facebook has a billion users.
 Amazon’s scale makes it hard to compete across hundreds of online retail categories.
-Google’s search is set to power the mobile first, ubiquitous web for generations.
+Google’s search is set to power the mobile first web for years.
+Platforms are a winning online strategy.

 Why Curated Q&A Marketing Wins

-The web is the world’s largest Quid pro quo.
-When you share this post we’ll follow and share yours.
-This is the web’s unspoken “Golden Rule” and “pay it forward” ethos.
-As a content curator your recognition, features, and social shares for contributed content does many great things for your digital marketing including:
+The web is based on Quid pro quo.
+Share this post and we’ll follow and share yours.
+This is the web’s “pay it forward” ethos.
+As a content curator recognition, features, and social shares help digital marketing in many ways includin:

 - Listening – Nothing says, “We Listen” as much as sharing user-generated content (UGC)